 I arrived late at night at the hotel, because my flight was delayed.
 Check-In was easy and quick and they recognized my Diamond Level with Hyatt Gold Passport and offered me either a complimentary drink or extra points.
-Of course I went with the points instead of a drink.
-After that I went up to my standard Room, with a sofa bed located at the right corner of the building.
+Of course, I went with the points instead of a drink.
+After that, I went up to my standard Room, with a sofa bed located at the right corner of the building.
 I can highly recommend that you try to get one of this four corner rooms per level.
-The room numbers are X01, X02, X26 and X26.
-For example on the fourth floor it would be the rooms 401, 402, 426 and 427.
-This rooms seem to be a bit more spacious than the other once and have a nicer layout.
+The room numbers are X01, X02, X26, and X27.
+For example on the fourth floor, it would be the rooms 401, 402, 426 and 427.
+These rooms seem to be a bit more spacious than the other once and have a nicer layout.

 Just in case you forgot something essential don’t worry, they got you covered.
 From free items like toothpaste all the way to international power adapters and cell phone chargers.
 Just ask somebody at the front desk and they will help you out.

 Also out back is the swimming pool and hot tub.
 The pool was frozen and covered with snow but the jacuzzi was open.
-That’s for though guys to jump in the hot tub during this freezing temperatures.
+That’s for tough guys to jump in the hot tub during these freezing temperatures.
 Not far from the pool is the fitness center and it’s open 24 hours a day.
 You can work out whenever you feel like it.

 This was definitely a great experience and it’s a great hotel.
 I can highly recommend this location to you.
-You are right in downtown and close to a lot of attractions like Temple Square, The Gateway (Outdoor Shopping Mall) and the sports arena.
+You are right downtown and close to a lot of attractions like Temple Square, The Gateway (Outdoor Shopping Mall), and the sports arena.
 Everything is within walking distance.
-I highly recommend you to check out the Gateway Shopping Mall – which has over 125 shops, restaurants and various entertainment options on tap.
-The complex is centered around the historic Union Pacific Depot in Downtown Salt Lake City.
+I highly recommend you to check out the Gateway Shopping Mall – which has over 125 shops, restaurants, and various entertainment options on tap.
+The complex is centered around the historic Union Pacific Depot in downtown Salt Lake City.